The Weekly Ramble – April 17, 2026

 I had been meaning to deep clean the tile for awhile, so I tackled it finally with a small tub of OxiClean and a lot of elbow grease.
 This is obviously an in-process photo.

-I hit stubborn spots with the Mr Clean Magic Eraser for tubs but that didn’t get everything.
-There are 5-6 small black spots that I just can’t get out.
+I hit stubborn spots with the Mr Clean Magic Eraser for showers and tubs but that didn’t get everything.
+There are 5-6 small black spots in the grout that I just can’t get out.
 Got a product rec for me?

 Tile is the bane of my existence.
 Anyone else?